nzhuk3/Carousel/Readme.md

 - **update()**: Recursively updates the blob's position, scale, and rotation.
 - **moveHandler(e)**: Handles mouse movement events.
 - **transformElement(element, matrix)**: Applies a transformation matrix to the blob element.
-- **getTransformMatrix(scale, rotationDegrees, translateX, translateY)**: Generates a CSS transformation matrix.
+- **getTransformMatrix(scaleX, scaleY, rotationDegrees, translateX, translateY)**: Generates a CSS transformation matrix.
+- **getBlobState(mouseX, mouseY)**: Determines the blob's appearance and transformation settings based on the cursor's position relative to the defined constraints.
+- **animateBlob(scaleX, scaleY, rotate, scaleSpeed, rotateSpeed)**: Updates the target transformations for the blob and optionally the transformation speeds.

 #### 2. Carousel
 The Carousel class manages the entire carousel system, including the tracks and individual items.
 It coordinates with the Blob class to handle animations and interactions.